-North Dakota's governing board for career and technical education is the State Board for Career and Technical Education.
-The responsible agency is the Department of Career and Technical Education.
+North Dakota's career and technical education governing board is the State Board for Career and Technical Education.
+The agency responsible for this is the Department of Career and Technical Education.
 The agency head is Mr. Wayde Sick, who serves as State Director and as Executive Officer for the State Board.
-The State Board provides state plan oversight and fulfills reporting responsibilities.

-The State Board for Career and Technical Education is responsible for administering career and technical education in North Dakota as required under Public Law 105-332.
+The State Board for Career and Technical Education administers career and technical education in North Dakota as required under Public Law 105-332.
 Reference to the "State Board" throughout this narrative refers to the official board.
 The State Board consists of nine members, six of whom are appointed by the Governor from each of the six judicial districts in the state.
 The other three members are required by state statute: the elected Superintendent of Public Instruction; the appointed Chancellor of Higher Education; and the appointed Executive Director of Job Service North Dakota.

 The State Board does not conduct career and technical education programs directly.
-It works with public school districts, Bureau of Indian Affairs schools, tribally controlled colleges, state colleges, and other agencies that conduct career and technical education programs.
+It works with public school districts, area CTE centers, Bureau of Indian Affairs schools, tribally controlled colleges, state colleges, and other agencies that conduct career and technical education programs.
 The State Board's responsibilities include assistance in planning, assisting curriculum development and implementation, and evaluating CTE programs at the secondary and postsecondary levels.